Tea Landscapes Adaptation

 These activities will build a basis for the development of a lobbying and advocacy plan, and female empowerment activities in the SP.
 As the communities will have been sensitized on gender, and trained in lobbying, advocacy, and gender, the programme can build on these activities and continue to build the capacities of other beneficiaries and promote female empowerment within the formal structures of the smallholder tea growing sector.

 It is also expected that the project will enable the communities to participate in decision-making processes due to their increased capacity.
-This will facilitate active participation of both women and men in higher level decision-making processes, including the advocacy for inclusion of their inputs, knowledge and services into the sector policy.
+This will facilitate the active participation of both women and men in higher-level decision-making processes, including the advocacy for inclusion of their inputs, knowledge, and services into the sector policy.

 Project Outcome: Improved resilience of women and men smallholder tea growers to climate change impacts.

 Output 1: Mapping and selection of institutional structures and SHTG groups

 - Identify target participants using defined selection criteria;

 - Conduct introductory meetings with District Executive Committee;

 - Conduct community stakeholder orientation; and

 Output 2: Natural assets are mapped, available resources understood (asset-based community development)

 - Conduct asset-based community training including resource mapping;